Silver Repair and Restoration

 Questions about silver?
 Look at the Frequently Asked Questions and Answers

-Baby cups often arrive with crushed, dented, broken handles or years of tarnish.
-It doesn't matter whether the handle has fallen off or it has lots of dents, I will do the best I can to restore your baby cup for sentiment and future generations.
+Baby cups often arrive with crushed, dented, with broken handles or years of tarnish.
+It doesn't matter whether the handle has fallen off or it has lots of dents, I will do the best I can to restore your baby cup for future generations.
+Sentimental value is not replaceable.

 Handles and feet for silverplate dishes, trays, etc. frequently break off as they are not well attached.
-The handles can be reattached without damaging the silverplate.
+The handles or feet can be reattached without damaging the silver plate.
 The better the condition of the plating, the better the over all appearance after polishing.

 Silver candlesticks are vulnerable to broken arms and stems.
 The arms extend to the sides and are especially fragile right where they attach to the main column.
 Many candlesticks are also filled with pitch (sometimes labels as "cement reinforced") which starts to break with age.
 The height of the candlesticks puts a lot of stress on the base where the silver may wrinkle.
 Take great care when you polish not to pull or twist, but if your candlestick or candelabra breaks, I can repair it.